FoxDotBuild/Forth-Day-2017/PITCHME.md

 # High Level Languages (HLLs)

+ * With the exception of firmware developers, this is what everyone uses today (C, Java, etc.)
  * Still need to exist as machine language, but do so without a 1-to-1 correspondence to machine language.
  * Can use concepts that are easier for _humans_ to understand.
    * Can use words instead of numbers.